NyeishaJPace/TableauProjects2025/README.md

 ## How to Open
 1. Download the `.twbx` file.
-2. open it in Tableau Desktop or Tableau Public.
+2. Open it in Tableau Desktop or Tableau Public.